 Allowing anticipation to build in a healthy way will take the strain.

-The power of play can connect at any age level.
-With technology, we can play games, as though we are sitting side-by-side.
+The power of play can connect at any age level, even mimicking extracurricular activities you enjoy side-by-side.
+With technology, we can play games, as though we are sitting side-by-side, until the next face-to-face time.

-- Online board games and digital card games: So many of the classics (like Connect Four or Uno) have online versions.
+- Online board games and digital card games: So many of the classics (like Connect Four or Uno) have online versions, perfect for extracurricular activities.

 - Play-by-text games: Think 20 Questions, emoji puzzles, or simple drawing games.

-- Work on a shared crossword, word puzzle, or online scavenger hunt—something to build together, piece by piece.
+- Work on a shared crossword, word puzzle, or online scavenger hunt—something to build together, piece by piece, like other extracurricular activities.

 You’d be surprised how much fun a long-distance game night can be.